wbkd/leaflet-swoopy/README.md

-# 🍃 Leaflet Swoopy Arrow Plugin
+# :arrow_heading_down: Leaflet Swoopy Arrow Plugin

 You can find the docs on the plugin [website](https://wbkd.github.io/leaflet-swoopy/).